Robert-van-Engelen/Forth850/README.md

 ### FIND-WORD
 _c-addr u -- c-addr 0 | xt 1 | xt -1_
-search dictionary for matching word leaves execution token and 1=immediate or -1=not immediate leaves c-addr and 0 when not found
+search dictionary for matching word;
+leaves execution token and 1=immediate or -1=not immediate;
+leaves c-addr and 0 when not found

 ### '
 _"<spaces>name<space>" -- xt_
-parse name and get execution token may throw -13 "undefined word"
+parse name and get execution token;
+may throw -13 "undefined word"

     : ' PARSE-NAME FIND-WORD 0= IF -13 THROW THEN ;